Architectures

 Output layers

-In addition to the standard activation functions provided by Flux, the following layers can be used at the end of an architecture to act as "output activation functions" that ensure valid estimates for certain models.
-Note that, although we may conceptualise the following structs as "output activation functions", they should be treated as separate layers included in the final stage of a Flux Chain().
+Although we may conceptualise the following types as "output activation functions", they should be treated as separate layers included in the final stage of a Flux Chain().
 In particular, they cannot be used as the activation function of a Dense layer.

 NeuralEstimators.CompressType